logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

   - shalper
 ---

-You can enrich threat detection with your own private feed of IOCs.
+You can enrich threat detection with your own private feeds of IOCs.

-This page explains the requirements to help you prepare the feed so it can be pulled by Logz.io.
-For help configuring the sync, see [Add a private feed](/user-guide/cloud-siem/private-feeds.html).
+This page explains the requirements to help you prepare your feeds so they can be pulled by Logz.io.
+For help configuring the sync, see [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).

-### Supported IOC types
+## Supported IOC types

-Supported IOC types include: IPs, md5/sha1/sha256 hash signatures, domains, URLs, user-agent headers, and other custom indicators.
+Supported IOC types include:

-Custom IOCs are generally useful for creating a list of usernames or email addresses.
-Keep in mind that each feed needs to contain entities of the same type and stick to a single format so that they can be automatically parsed by the system.
+* IPs
+* Md5/sha1/sha256 hash signatures
+* Domains
+* URLs
+* User-Agent headers
+* Custom indicators (Generally, used to create a list of usernames or email addresses.)

 ### General guidelines

+* **IOC-specific**

-* Maintain IOC-specific feeds.
-Each list can contain a single type and must meet the validation requirements for the type, as explained below.
+  Each feed should be a list of IOCs of a similar type.
+This is important to meet the validation requirements, as explained below.

-* The feed should not exceed 10K entities.
-(Keep your list to 10,000 IOC entities or fewer.)
+* **Max number of entities**

+  Your feed can contain as many as 10K entities.

+* **Default or custom format**

-* The default format requires that every IOC appears on a new line.
-This means you should avoid using separators or adding explanations or comments.
+  The default format requires that every IOC appear on a new line, with no delimiters,  separators, or additional notes or comments.

-  Here's an example for what a feed of malicious IPs should look like:
+  Here's an example for what a feed of malicious IPs might look like:

   ```
   1.1.1.1
   2.2.2.2
   3.3.3.3
   ```

-* If you want to use a feed that is formatted differently, <a class="intercom-launch" href="mailto:help@logz.io">contact our Support team</a> and they will be happy to assist.
+  If you would like to add a private feed of another format, please <a class="intercom-launch" href="mailto:help@logz.io">contact our Support team</a> and they will be happy to assist.

 ### Validated format by IOC type